Active Response: how Coalition helps keep incidents from becoming losses

 In contrast, Active Response leverages Coalition’s in-house expertise and access to threat intelligence through its Active Monitoring technology.
 This layered approach helps policyholders quickly resolve issues and resume business operations while minimizing costs.

-By containing incidents before they spread, Coalition Incident Response (CIR) and claims teams recovered 75% of funds transfer fraud losses for policyholders and negotiated down ransom demands by 75%
+By containing incidents before they spread, Coalition Incident Response (CIR) and claims teams recovered 75% of funds transfer fraud losses for policyholders and negotiated down ransom demands by 75%, as reported in the second half of 2021.

 The Active Response trifecta